 Meet your sustainable matcha Farmer

-Unlike most matcha, our Single Origin is produced in small batches from just one garden in order to guarantee quality and flavor.
+Unlike most matcha, our Single Origin is produced in small batches from just one large garden in order to guarantee quality and flavor.

 The garden also hosts solar-powered panels that shade the tea plants instead of using the typical fabric shading.
 Solar energy helps offset the power needs of the factory.
 This synergy has created a truly unique matcha in terms of production.